Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Mindhash Time

+Coming out with another update module for the tray in Caelum, send me your wishes for data points and I'll put it in a major release!
+There could be such good idea's to really see this through!

 # Dummy Proof Torsion

 Picture actual torsion, the study of rotation.
 We can do this with number surprisingly, and I'll do it with 2 interesting numbers.
 First, 1/2.
 It